-Dandan-Saipan clays 0-5% and Saipan clay, 0-5% were identified within and adjacent to the LBA as shown on Figure 8.2-1 located in the Environmental Consequences Section 8.2.
-The Kagman clay 0-5% prime farmland soils are located outside the MLA in the southern area of Tinian.
-A map of CNMI designated important or unique farmlands was not available for review.
-Although they may not have met the specific USDA soil criteria for prime farmland, 46% of the farmland in CNMI is located on Tinian and is concentrated in the southern area of Tinian (Carolinas Plateau) and in the MLA between Tinian International Airport and North Field.
+The USDA identifies prime farmland soils that have properties that are suitable for economic production of sustained high yields of crops.
+Three soil types were identified in CNMI that meet the requirements for prime farmland, but none of these were identified on Tinian (Young 1989, USDA 2009).
+Although they may not have met the specific USDA soil criteria, 46% of the farmland in CNMI is located on Tinian and is concentrated in the southern area of Tinian (Carolinas Plateau) and in the MLA between Tinian International Airport and North Field.
 Crops (e.g., watermelons, cucumbers) are exported to Saipan and Guam (COMNAV Marianas 2004).